guardtime/libksi/doc/tutorial/t2_verifying.md

 We did not describe the branches when the verification functions did not return #KSI_OK.
 It is important to note, that if the verification process does not return #KSI_OK, it does not mean the document or the signature are invalid - in some cases bad configuration (e.g. missing or bad can be the root cause).
-Only #KSI_VERIFICATION_ERROR as the return value indicates, the signature or the document is invalid.
+Only #KSI_VERIFICATION_FAILURE as the return value indicates, the signature or the document is invalid.
 The simplest error handling could be written as: